 In response to motions referred to the EC adopted by messengers to the 2024 SBC annual meeting, EC members:

-- Agreed to report to messengers at the 2025 SBC annual meeting in Dallas that the EC’s primary legal counsel represents the Convention’s position on gender and sexuality.
+- Agreed to report to messengers at the 2025 SBC annual meeting in Dallas that the EC’s primary legal counsel represents the convention’s position on gender and sexuality.

 - Declined to amend the EC’s personnel policies related to the use of alcohol.

-- Declined to address the issue of Calvinism and Reformed Theology, stating that “controlling the teaching content at Convention entities is beyond the purview of the Executive Committee.”
+- Declined to address the issue of Calvinism and Reformed Theology, stating that “controlling the teaching content at convention entities is beyond the purview of the Executive Committee.”

 Convention finances and stewardship